Usman-Khan707/Class-Conditioned-Industrial-Defect-Detection-Using-YOLO11-and-MobileNetV3/README.md

 - [VisA Object Segmentation v3 on Roboflow Universe](https://universe.roboflow.com/deeps-workspace-6tscj/visa_object_segmentation/dataset/3)

 The Roboflow export is not a replacement for the complete original VisA dataset.
-It is a derived segmentation dataset prepared specifically for training RIDAC’s YOLO11 object-segmentation stage.
+It is a derived segmentation dataset prepared specifically for training This project YOLO11 object-segmentation stage.

 ### Normal and defective examples